 As discussed in Section 4.1, the Town of Silver City conducts annual leak detection programs and personnel also routinely look for leaks when working on other projects or reading meters.
 These programs should be continued in the future.
+In particular, due to the length of the transmission lines from the wells to the Town system, ongoing leak detection in the transmission lines is recommended.
 As discussed in Section 6.1.1, installation of AMR meters will also help to quickly identify leaks so that they can be repaired.

 The relative savings of water losses from a leak detection program can be highly variable.
-As discussed in Section 4.1, the March 2012 leak detection study estimated the volume of water being lost as a result of the leaks that it pinpointed as 22,104 gpd or 8,067,960 gallons per year (UAS, 2012).
+As discussed in Section 4.1, the March 2012 leak detection study estimated the volume of water being lost as a result of the leaks that it pinpointed as 22,104 gpd or 8,067,960 gallons per year (USA, 2012).
 This is about 1 percent of the total water usage from the system in 2011.
 The 1 percent loss is relatively low, but losses could have been considerably higher if the leak detection program did not lead to finding and repairing leaks in a timely manner.
 The savings potential of a leak detection program is somewhat dependent on the age of the infrastructure and can be extremely variable depending on the magnitude and timing of leaks, which cannot be predicted ahead of time.
 Nonetheless, leak detection is an effective way of avoiding water waste and is recommended as a continuing program.